Uncovering the Next Galactic Supernova with the Vera C. Rubin Observatory: Introduction

-As such, it would benefit the astronomical community to create an observing strategy in the event there is a galactic CCSN during the lifetime of Rubin's ten year Legacy Survey of Space and Time (LSST).
-While there are models that suggest that there may be a gravitational wave detection before a star goes CCSN \citep[e.g.][]{Choi2024}, but there has never been such a detection and so we will be focusing on neutrino alerts for our study.
 Following \cite{Andreoni2024}, the general idea is that when a neutrino trigger occurs and the alert with the search area is sent, Rubin will slew to the search area and begin taking images as soon as possible in order to capture the SBO, which can appear minutes to days after the neutrino trigger depending on the progenitor type.
 Rubin should repeatedly tile the search area in order to find objects with rapidly changing brightness.
 Once an object is found that fits the rising luminosity of a CCSN, Rubin should issue an alert and continue to take observations in order to provide valuable cross-calibrations with other observatories.

 In this paper we discuss possible observing strategies utilizing Rubin to find the electro-magnetic counterpart of a galactic CCSN during the time of LSST, building upon previous papers \citep{Adams2013,Walter2019}.
 Section \ref{sec:Models} discusses the various models and simulations we used to make our predictions about the next galactic CCSN.
 We discuss the results of combining these models in Section \ref{sec:results}.
 In Section \ref{sec:Discussion}, we describe the observing strategy given the values described in Section \ref{sec:results}.
 And finally, Section \ref{sec:conclusion} concludes our study.